 I’m writing this from bed as I recover from a flare up of coeliac symptoms.
-It started last week and since then I’ve experienced blurred vision, migraines, sickness, gastritis if I dare to eat more than a handful of food at a time, tingling nerves, shaking, swollen legs and joint pain that has made walking difficult.
-I’ve spent most of the past few days lying in a silent, dark room trying to sleep.
+It started last week and since then I’ve experienced blurred vision, migraines, sickness and joint pain that has made walking difficult.
+I’ve spent most of the past few days lying in a dark, silent room trying to sleep.
 I feel fortunate that my life isn’t like this constantly (I last experienced this combination in March), but it can be overwhelming – especially when I want to feel like a normal 22 year old.

 Outside of work and regardless of my illness, I’m a friend, sister, daughter, granddaughter, niece, cousin, housemate, neighbour and volunteer.
 I’ve been a girlfriend, an ex-girlfriend and an ex-girlfriend-turned-friend.
 My heritage is Scottish and Irish via Liverpool, Birmingham, Wales and Kent, but I grew up in Sussex and sound that way.
-I can appear extroverted when necessary but I need dedicated introvert time to regain energy.
+I can appear extroverted but I need dedicated introvert time to regain energy.
 I’m a left-wing, pro-choice, intersectional feminist.
-I’m also vegan for personal, environmental and ethical reasons.
+I’m also vegan.
 (Essentially, I’m UKIP’s nightmare.)

-I sacrificed some of these aspects of myself to an eating disorder for a while and now I’ve reclaimed them.
-Spending two months going through recovery and coeliac diagnosis last summer forced me to figure out who I am when I’m not balancing lots of commitments at once.
+I sacrificed some of these aspects of myself to eating difficulties for a while and now I’ve reclaimed them.
+Getting better and getting a coeliac diagnosis last summer forced me to figure out who I am when I’m not balancing lots of commitments at once.
 Although I wouldn’t wish that experience on anyone, it taught me to remember that even if I’m ill and unemployed, I’m still caring, interesting and important.
 We’re all bound to be unwell or out of work at some point in our lives, so it’s a lesson worth noting.

 Also worth noting is Nora Ephron’s advice on identity in her commencement address to the Wellesley College Class of 1996, featured as an essay in this book.
 Nora (it feels too impersonal to call her ‘She’ or ‘Ephron’) says: